Skip to content

 1.1 Prepare the Script

-The DataFlux Func image is based on Ubuntu:22.04, and APT uses TUNA at Tsinghua University (http://mirrors.tuna.tsinghua.edu.cn/ubuntu).
+The DataFlux Func image is based on Ubuntu:22.04, and the APT source uses Tsinghua University TUNA mirror (http://mirrors.tuna.tsinghua.edu.cn/ubuntu).

-As an example to resolve the OpenCV dependency issue mentioned earlier, you can prepare the following Bash script.
+Taking the previously mentioned OpenCV dependency issue as an example, prepare the following Bash script.

 Bash